BravoHoseok/IONIQ-HEV-EV/README.md

 <strong>Fig.4) The entire flow of new algorithm</strong>
 <p>

 **Fig.4)** shows the entire flow chart of the algorithm.
-By introducing this solution, the slider touch system can ensure a property of constant sensitivity like **Fig.5)**.
+By introducing this solution, the slider touch system can ensure a property of constant sensitivity, generating variable threshold corresponding to a specific position as shown in **Fig.5)**.
 Elements of the lookup table have to be measured in advanced by a robot arm machine.

 <p align="center">
 <img src="./Img/AEPE_Delta3.jpg"><br>